On Fourier restriction type problems on compact Lie groups: Introduction

 \subsection{Overview of paper}

-We provide an overview of the remaining of the paper as follows.
+We provide an overview of the remainder of the paper as follows.
 In Section \ref{alcovereview}, we review the fundamental structures of compact Lie groups and in particular the affine Weyl groups and the geometry of the Weyl alcove.
 In Section \ref{sectionbarycentric}, we develop the key geometric tool of a so-called barycentric-semiclassical subdivision of the alcove, in order to distinguish points of different distance from the walls and near different vertices of the alcove, as eigenfunctions such as the characters behave differently on these different points.
 Associated to each component of this subdivision are some weight functions coming out of the Weyl denominator, and we obtain some preliminary estimates on them.
-In Section \ref{sectiondecomposition}, we rework some of arguments in \cite{Zha18} to decompose the characters according to this barycentric-semiclassical subdivision.
+In Section \ref{sectiondecomposition}, \ref{projectionweightlattice}, and \ref{theSchrodingerkernel}, we refine some of the arguments in \cite{Zha18}, to decompose the characters according to this barycentric-semiclassical subdivision, to make orthogonal projections of the weight lattice with respect to parabolic root subsystems to further analyze the characters, and in turn to obtain formulas for the Schr\"odinger kernel on each component of the subdivision of alcove, in which the weight functions and Weyl type exponential sums appear.
 Section \ref{sectionLpnorm} forms the technical heart of this paper, where we obtain sharp $L^p$ estimates of the weight functions on each component of the subdivision, and they will be used throughout later sections for various $L^p$ estimates.
-In Section \ref{projectionweightlattice}, we discuss several orthogonal projections of the weight lattice with respect to a parabolic root subsystem to further analyze the characters, and to prepare for the analysis of the Schr\"odinger kernel and the discussion on optimal ranges of Strichartz estimates and eigenfunction bounds.
 In Section \ref{sectionjoint}, we prove Theorem \ref{JointBound}.
-In Section \ref{theSchrodingerkernel}, to prepare the treatment of Strichartz estimates and Laplace-Beltrami eigenfunction bounds, we rework some of arguments in \cite{Zha18} to obtain formulas for the Schr\"odinger kernel on each component of the subdivision of alcove, in which the weight functions and Weyl type exponential sums appear.
-In Section \ref{SectionLp}, we prove Theorem \ref{kernelmajorarc}.
-As an application, we prove Theorem \ref{Main} in Section \ref{sectionmain}, and Theorem \ref{eigengroup} in Section \ref{sectioneigen}, with the help of Farey dissection which we review in Section \ref{farey}.
+In Section \ref{SectionLp}, we prove Proposition \ref{kernelmajorarc}.
+In Section \ref{fareydissection}, we review Farey dissection and in particular several important inputs from Kloosterman's version of the circle method.
+Then Section \ref{farey} provides proof of Theorem \ref{Main} and Theorem \ref{eigengroup}.
 In Section \ref{loss}, we prove Theorem \ref{eigengrouploss}.
-Lastly, in Section \ref{evidence}, we conjecture the optimal range for both Strichartz estimates and Laplace-Beltrami eigenfunction bounds on compact Lie groups, and prove them specialized to class functions conditional on the conjectured optimal Strichartz estimates (for the mixed Lebesgue norm) and Laplace eigenfunction bounds on tori.
+Lastly, in Section \ref{evidence}, we show that for class functions on compact Lie groups, the best possible range for both Strichartz estimates and Laplacian eigenfunction bounds can be derived from the conjectured optimal Strichartz estimates (for the mixed Lebesgue norm) and Laplacian eigenfunction bounds on tori.